Bikeman868/OwinFramework/readme.md

 everyone involved in web development.

-Another great thing about OWIN is that it defines only one very straightforward interface that does not place any constraints on the shaps of the application or the hosting platform, constraining only those things that absolutely have to be constrained to make OWIN possible.
+Another great thing about OWIN is that it defines only one very straightforward interface that does not place any constraints on the shape of the application or the hosting platform, constraining only those things that absolutely have to be constrained to make OWIN possible.